Phase 3 · Selective Alignment · May 2026 Onwards

 Stable internet and infrastructure

 Phase 2 ran under unstable internet, especially during the June 2025 regional conflict.
-Phase 3 has full connectivity, enabling real-time collaboration, video calls, persistent partnership communication, and continuous deployment.
+Phase 3 can support stronger connectivity and professional workflows, enabling real-time collaboration, video calls, persistent partnership communication, and continuous deployment.

 Constraint Removed 03